sbip-sg/anomaly-detection/README.md

 Anomaly detection for transaction logs on ETH-family blockchains.

+## Install dependencies

+pip install -r requirements.txt

 ## How to set input data?

 The input data is transaction hash starting with "0x".

-Data structure should be like file.txt file.
-Each line is a transaction hash.
+Data structure should be like a file in which each line is a transaction hash.

 ## How to process?

-Run Pipeline.py file.
-It will process the hash in file.txt.
+python pipeline.py <yourfile>.
+It will process the hash in your file.
 Make sure that there is no result folder.

 ## How to collect result?